 The fried style can be gluten-free and keto if you use coconut flour.

 You can make any number of sauces for dipping fried calamari.
 In an Italian restaurant it always comes with a marinara sauce, either sweet or spicy.
-The classic red cocktail sauce is a mix of ketchup, horseradish, Worcestershire and hot sauce.
-Basically, all the regular bottles.
+The classic red cocktail sauce is a mix of ketchup, horseradish, Worcestershire, and hot sauce.

 But I don’t eat fried food

 Squid can carry lots of flavor, making crispness unecessary.
-It’s sauteed in this recipe with lime, chiles and mint.
-Similarily, in a Venetian recipe served over polenta, the squid is fragrant with lemon zest, garlic, marjoram, mint, parsley and white wine.
+It’s sauteed in this recipe with lime, chiles, and mint.
+Similarly, in a Venetian recipe served over polenta, the squid is fragrant with lemon zest, garlic, marjoram, mint, parsley, and white wine.

 How do I thaw it?

-Keep it in the refrigerator overnight, run it under cold water, or put it in a icewater bath.
+Keep it in the refrigerator overnight, run it under cold water, or put it in an ice water bath.

 Once you get past your fear of overcooking, those rings of firm, sweet lean protein will become a go-to, rather than odd.
 Some new cooks are afraid of cooking pasta for similar reasons.
 They pass through the gates of fear, and enter the great shining pasta kingdom.
-Speaking of which, you can cook squid in a marinara sauce for about twenty minutes and serve it over pasta.
-You’re in squid heaven.
+Speaking of which, you can cook squid in a marinara sauce for about 20 minutes and serve it over pasta.
+You’ll be in squid heaven with this calamari recipe.